 9 Icelandic Phallological Museum

-Since 2012, the museum has expanded to display a history of water closets, squat toilets, and public urinals from around the world.[3]
+The original exhibition focused on signage and the vital importance of clean facilities.
+Since 2012, however, the museum has broadened its scope, showcasing the evolution of water closets, squat toilets, and public urinals from cultures around the world.

-Exhibits include a re-creation of the inventor’s work shed where the first cup noodles were developed as well as displays of noodles sent into space to feed astronauts.
-The “Instant Noodles Tunnel” displays packaging from over 800 varieties of noodles, providing a great “selfie” opportunity for ramen lovers.
+Exhibits include a faithful recreation of Ando’s original work shed, where the first cup noodles were crafted, plus a display of noodle packs that have even ventured into space to feed astronauts.
+The “Instant Noodles Tunnel” lines the walls with packaging from more than 800 flavors, offering a perfect selfie backdrop for ramen enthusiasts.

 6 Kansas Barbed Wire Museum